 "To the inexperienced owner or veterinarian, diarrhea can be easily confused with normal cecotropes."

-To the inexperienced owner or veterinarian, diarrhea can be easily confused with normal cecotropes (see our handout "Rabbits-Cecotropes").
+To the inexperienced owner or veterinarian, diarrhea can be easily confused with normal cecotropes (cecal droppings, nocturnal droppings, or night droppings).
+See Coprophagy below for more information on cecotropes.
 If your rabbit is having loose stools, always consult a veterinarian familiar with rabbits.

 Rabbits, like many pets, can develop bladder stones.
-Signs include anorexia or inappetence, lethargy, weight loss, teeth grinding (pain), urinating frequently, straining to urinate, hunching up to urinate, urine staining around the hind end and blood in the urine.
-Your veterinarian may be able to palpate (feel) the stones during a physical examination.
-Radiographs (X-rays) can confirm the diagnosis.
-Surgical removal of the stones will resolve the problem.
-Sometimes a stone is not present but an accumulation of crystalline sediment or "sludge" forms in the bladder, causing irritation.
-To minimize stone recurrence, rabbits that have been eating a diet high in pellets (this may contribute to stone formation) can be weaned onto a diet lower in pellets and higher in grass hay.
+Bladder stones in rabbits are typically composed of calcium.
+Signs include decreased appetite, lethargy, weight loss, teeth grinding (due to pain), frequent urination, straining or hunching up to urinate, urine staining around the hind end, and blood in the urine.
+Your veterinarian may be able to palpate (feel) the stones during a physical examination, but not always.
+Abdominal X-rays can confirm the diagnosis.
+Surgical removal of the stones will resolve the problem temporarily, but stones often recur.
+Sometimes a stone is not present, but an accumulation of crystalline sediment or sludge forms in the bladder, causing irritation of the bladder lining.
+While growing or lactating rabbits can consume high-calcium alfalfa hay and vegetables, to minimize stone formation, adult, non-breeding rabbits that have been eating a diet high in calcium (including alfalfa hay, alfalfa-based pellets, and high-calcium vegetables, such as kale, dandelion greens, parsley, and spinach), should be weaned onto a diet lower in calcium (such as Timothy or other non-alfalfa hay).

-Certain antibiotics such as penicillin, ampicillin, amoxicillin, lincomycin, erythromycin, cephalosporin or clindamycin, should never be given orally to rabbits.
-These antibiotics suppress the normal, "healthy" bacteria in the gastrointestinal tract and allow the "bad" bacteria to grow and take over, leading to severe diarrhea and the release of toxins into the body.
-Antibiotic induced toxicity is one reason to make sure that your veterinarian is properly trained to treat pet rabbits.
-Feel free to discuss any concerns you have with your veterinarian about antibiotics for your pet.
-Moreover, if your rabbit develops diarrhea while being treated with any medication, STOP the medication and call your veterinarian at once!
+Certain antibiotics such as penicillin, ampicillin, amoxicillin, lincomycin, erythromycin, cephalosporin, or clindamycin, should never be given orally to rabbits.
+These antibiotics suppress the normal, healthy bacteria in the gastrointestinal tract and allow toxin-producing bacteria to grow and take over, leading to severe diarrhea and the release of toxins into the body.
+Antibiotic-induced toxicity is one reason to make sure that your veterinarian is properly trained in treating pet rabbits.
+Discuss any concerns you have with your veterinarian about antibiotics for your pet.
+If your rabbit develops diarrhea while being treated with any medication, STOP giving the medication, and call your veterinarian immediately.

 Rabbits engage in coprophagy, which means they eat their own feces.
-This occurs at night, and these fecal pellets are different from the ones normally excreted and seen by the owners.
-They are called cecotropes, cecal droppings, nocturnal droppings or night droppings.
-They are usually small, soft or pasty, darker in color, and have a strong fermented or sweet smell.
-These pellets serve as a rich source of nutrients for the rabbit, specifically protein and vitamins B & K. Most owners never observe this behavior as it happens in the early hours of the morning.
-If you do, remember that it is normal and necessary for the health of your rabbit.
-Don't confuse cecotropes with diarrhea.
+While this may be a problem in other animals, this is a normal and healthy behavior in rabbits.
+Rabbits typically do this overnight, so owners never observe their rabbits do this.
+The fecal pellets they ingest are different from the ones normally excreted and seen by owners.
+They are called cecotropes, cecal droppings, nocturnal droppings, or night droppings and are usually small, soft, pasty, darker, and have a strong fermented or sweet smell.
+These pellets serve as a rich source of nutrients for the rabbit, specifically protein and vitamins B and K. While cecotropes are softer than normal fecal pellets, they should not be confused with diarrhea.

-Rabbits tolerate cold better than heat and are very sensitive to heat stroke.
-It is critical to keep their environmental temperature at or below 80°F (26°C) and make sure their "house" is well ventilated.
-Rabbits have been known to get heat stroke on a hot day or in the car on the way to the veterinarian.
+Rabbits tolerate cold better than heat and are very sensitive to heat stroke because they cannot sweat.
+It is critical to keep their environmental temperature at or below 80°F (26°C), and make sure their enclosure is well ventilated.
+Ideally, they should be housed inside, or if outside, they should have plenty of shade and water.
+Rabbits may even develop heat stroke on a hot day in the car on the way to your veterinarian.
+Rabbits with heat stroke are lethargic, have difficulty breathing, and may collapse.
 Heat stroke is a medical emergency and must be managed properly by a veterinarian.